 As mentioned previously, the use of dispersants is not a novel approach to oil spill response.
-To that point, the National Research Council (NRC) has released two previous reports, in 1989 and 2005 respectively, which focused on the use of dispersants at sea in response to a spill.
+To that point, the National Research Council (NRC) released two previous reports, in 1989 and 2005, that focused on the use of dispersants at sea in response to a spill.
 The NRC report titled Using Oil Spill Dispersants on the Sea (1989) was commissioned to "review the state of knowledge in toxicity, effectiveness of application techniques, and effectiveness of commercially available dispersants" (NRC, 1989).
 At that time, much research on dispersant use had been conducted by industry in the United States and abroad, and the report assessed the state of knowledge and practice about the use of dispersants.
-That report concluded the use of dispersants can be an effective spill response and control method, especially to minimize environmental damage caused by the presence of surface slicks, but the method for applying dispersants is a critical factor.
+That report concluded that the use of dispersants can be an effective spill response and control method, especially to minimize environmental damage caused by the presence of surface slicks, but the method for applying dispersants is a critical factor.

 Shortly after the 1989 NRC report was completed, the Oil Pollution Act of 1990 was adopted.
-In the late 1990s, a series of workshops conducted by the U.S. Coast Guard further examined the trade-offs associated with multiple response options, including dispersants.
-In 2003, a multi-year rulemaking process commenced to enhance the oil spill contingency planning regulations.
-This prompted the former Minerals Management Service (now the Bureau of Ocean Energy Management, the Bureau of Safety and Environmental Enforcement, and the Office of Natural Resources Revenue), the National Oceanic and Atmospheric Administration (NOAA), the US Coast Guard, and the American Petroleum Institute to request that the National Academies form a committee to examine the state of science on dispersants.
-The Committee was tasked with considering the adequacy of existing information and ongoing research regarding the efficacy and effects of dispersants as an oil spill response technique in the United States (NRC, 2005).
+In the late 1990s, a series of workshops conducted by the USCG further examined the trade-offs associated with multiple response options, including dispersants.
+In 2003, a multiyear rulemaking process commenced to enhance the oil spill contingency planning regulations.
+This prompted the former Minerals Management Service (now the Bureau of Ocean Energy Management and the Bureau of Safety and Environmental Enforcement), NOAA, the USCG, and the American Petroleum Institute to request that the National Academies form a committee to examine the state of science on dispersants.
+The committee was tasked with considering the adequacy of existing information and ongoing research regarding the efficacy and effects of dispersants as an oil spill response technique in the United States (NRC, 2005).
 That request resulted in the NRC 2005 report titled Oil Spill Dispersants: Efficacy and Effects.

-This current report builds upon the two previous reports by incorporating the tremendous amount of subsequent research on dispersants.
-The DWH spill and the resulting funds from litigation and penalties (Figure 1.3) have led to a rapid increase in the volume of science and literature surrounding oil spill response, and dispersant use in particular.
+This current report builds on the two previous reports by incorporating the tremendous amount of subsequent research on dispersants.
+The DWH spill and the resulting funds from litigation and penalties (see Figure 1.3) have led to a rapid increase in the volume of science and literature surrounding oil spill response and dispersant use in particular.